unlearning-challenge/unlearning-challenge.github.io/faq.markdown

 _Q: What kind of assumptions can be made about the model and the algorithm?_

 A: All models are trained using a cross-entropy loss and data augmentation during training.
-We will post the exact details on the the training (algorithm, learning rate, and exact data augmentation) by mid July.
+We will post the exact details on the the training (algorithm, learning rate, and exact data augmentation) upon launch of the competition.

 ---